theroyallab/tabbyAPI/README.md

 - AMD cards will error out with flash attention installed, even if the config option is set to False.
 Run `pip uninstall flash_attn` to remove the wheel from your system.

    - See [#5](https://github.com/theroyallab/tabbyAPI/issues/5)

+- Exllamav2 may error with the following exception: `ImportError: DLL load failed while importing exllamav2_ext: The specified module could not be found.`

+   - First, make sure to check if the wheel is equivalent to your python version and CUDA version.
+Also make sure you're in a venv or conda environment.

+   - If those prerequisites are correct, the torch cache may need to be cleared.
+This is due to a mismatching exllamav2_ext.

+      - In Windows: Find the cache at `C:\Users\<User>\AppData\Local\torch_extensions\torch_extensions\Cache` where `<User>` is your Windows username

+      - In Linux: Find the cache at `~/.cache/torch_extensions`

+      - look for any folder named `exllamav2_ext` in the python subdirectories and delete them.

+      - Restart TabbyAPI and launching should work again.

 ## Contributing